 Health Services Excellence, Equity and Distinction (HSEED) Award

-The Health Services Excellence, Equity and Distinction (HSEED) Award was established by the Department of Health Services in 2016 in an effort to increase the number of health professionals from diverse communities in the field of public health.
+The Health Services Excellence, Equity and Distinction (HSEED) Award was established by the Department of Health Systems and Population Health in 2016 in an effort to increase the number of health professionals from diverse communities in the field of public health.
 The HSEED Award is presented annually to a student in each of our eight degree programs (bachelor's, master's and doctoral).
 Recipients are honored for their outstanding academic merit, diversity of experiences and backgrounds, and potential for leadership in public health.

 The $5,000 HSEED Award is distributed over a 9-month period.
 Out-of-state recipients in tuition-based graduate programs also receive a waiver of the Non-Resident Differential (NRD) portion of their tuition for the period of the award.
 For fee-based programs, the award is payable towards tuition via the CTI authorization process.

 - be a current or incoming student in the UW Department of Health Systems and Population Health

 - demonstrate outstanding academic merit and leadership potential in public health

 - be a U.S. citizen or permanent resident